 3. The maintenance of a commercial solar system

 Most solar panel manufacturers provide at a minimum, a 25 warranty on solar panels and at least a 10 year warranty on the inverters.
 The warranty on solar panels varies in the terms.
-Most warranties state that the panels will produce, a minimum amount of kWh per year.
+Most warranties state that the panels will produce a minimum amount of kWh per year.
 This number is greatly reduced from the original production projections.

 While solar systems are relatively low-maintenance, it’s still important to be on the lookout for any problems that may arise or external factors such as weathering or wildlife that could cause damage to your panels.
 You can clean and troubleshoot yourself if you’re prepared, but we recommend hiring a professional solar O&M company to effectively service your system.